tauri-apps/tao/README.md

 Tao provides the following features, which can be enabled in your `Cargo.toml` file:
 * `serde`: Enables serialization/deserialization of certain types with [Serde](https://crates.io/crates/serde).
+* `menu`: Enables system tray and more menu item variants on **Linux**.
+This flag is enabled by default.
+  You can still create those types if you disable it.
+They just don't create the actual objects.
+We set this flag because some implementations require more installed packages.
+Disable this if you don't want to install those additional packages.

 ## Platform-specific notes